-Trade accounts receivable represent amounts due from customers.
-The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
-The Company determines the allowance based on analysis of customer credit worthiness, historical losses, and general economic trends and conditions.
-Accounts receivable are written off once the Company determines the account to be uncollectible.
+Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
+Consistent with industry practices, we require payment from most customers within 30 days of invoice date.
+Our amounts due from customers are stated at their net estimated realizable value.
+The allowance for uncollectible accounts is our best estimate of the amount of probable lifetime-expected credit losses in existing accounts receivable and is determined based on our historical collections experience, age of the receivable, knowledge of the customer and the condition of the general economy and industry as a whole.
+Accounts receivable are written off against the allowance for uncollectible accounts when we determine amounts are no longer collectible.
 The Company does not have any off-balance-sheet credit exposure related to its customers.